rolandpeelen/adv-dash/readme.md

 - Load GPX from file

 Todo
-- Based on some parameters, create a boundary around that line and download everything within as an offline map -- IE. implement http://188.166.7.120:5000/ algorithm to draw the bounding boxes
+- ~Based on some parameters, create a boundary around that line and download everything within as an offline map -- IE. implement http://188.166.7.120:5000/ algorithm to draw the bounding boxes~ -- This is no longer necessary.
+The exported GPX files contain so many points that the other algorithm won't really work.
 - Connect to AWS bucket to select GPX file

 Todo Back-end
-- Create tiny back-end with user management
+- Create tiny back-end with user management for easy selection of GPX files
 - Have back-end be able to upload GPX files

 To use: